motorcycle-accident

-Motorcycle accidents are 26 times more likely to result in death than ordinary car collisions and, in fact, are the leading cause of fatalities on U.S. roads.
-Those involved have a greater chance of experiencing a head injury, which requires extensive time away from work, therapy, and high medical bills.
+Motorcycle accidents are more likely to result in death than ordinary car collisions.
+Riders, even with full safety gear, are vulnerable to significant injuries in an accident.
+Those involved have a greater chance of experiencing catastrophic injuries, which requires extensive time away from work and results in high medical bills.
 Yet, as is the case with all motor vehicle claims, you’ll face an insurance company that wants to delay payments and deny responsibility.

-With motorcycle claims, however, a lawyer additionally should be familiar with a range of models, products, parts, and typical accidents:
+With motorcycle claims, however, a lawyer should be familiar with a range of accident types, including:

 • Hit and runs